MileHacker Logo

 Avoidance for Safety

-• Do not rely on ride-sharing apps for area transit within Collioure itself.
+• Don't count on ride-sharing apps for area transit within Collioure itself.

-• Avoid walking on tight roads without sidewalks, especially at night.
+• Avoid walking on narrow roads without sidewalks, especially in the evening.

 • Observe local signs for restricted access areas, specifically in historic or protected zones.